All That She Wants: Certifications and sales

-Cover versions and sample
+Cover versions and samples

 An Italian band Age of Bass covered the song in 1993.
 Its close resemblance to the original Ace of Base version and the original band's name caused Mega Records alongside Polygram to prompt the rendition's record label Discomagic Italy into pulling the release from commercial markets.
 The rendition would later appear in a compilation release by Edel Records.
-In the same year, ZYX Music released a rendition performed by a German band called Box of Laces.
+In the same year, ZYX Music released a rendition performed by the German band Box of Laces.

 Swedish band Grass Show covered the song on their 1997 debut album Something Smells Good in Stinkville.

-American singer Britney Spears recorded a song titled "Remembrance of Who I Am" which sampled the chorus from "All That She Wants" for her 2007 album Blackout, but it failed to make the final cut for the album.
-The demo leaked onto the internet in January 2008.
+American singer Britney Spears recorded her rendition of "All That She Wants", which sampled the chorus from the Ace of Base song for her 2007 album Blackout, but it failed to make the final cut, among other songs considered for the album.
+Spears' version features verses taken from her self-written poem "Remembrance of Who I Am", published on her official website in 2006.
+Ace of Base frontman Ulf Ekberg stated it was recorded in 2006 and never completed, while claiming it wasn't released due to the singer's hardships at the time.
+He praised her version, calling it "cool" and "very strong".
+The demo leaked onto the internet in 2008.